robonet-ai/handumi-hw/README.md

 ## Contributing

 This project is under active development, and contributions are welcome.
-Feel free to open an issue or a pull request for bugs, improvements, or new gripper tips, or to open an issue just to ask a question about the hardware or software.
+Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) before opening a pull request for bugs, improvements, documentation, BOM updates, or new gripper tips.

 This field still has plenty of unsolved problems, and I'm confident the open-source community can contribute a great deal toward getting robots to do